Kielx/Kielx/README.md

 <br>

 - 🛠️ I’m currently working on my new project - A fully fledged solution for small business owners to handle customer scheduling needs
-- ⚡ Fun fact: Managed to code for 200 days straight.
-On my way to 365!
+- ⚡ Fun fact: Managed to code for 300 days straight.
+Feeling tired and burned out sometimes, but I will keep it on my way to 365!

 <h3 align="center">My latest projects 🏁</h2>
 <p align="center">